 - Green = Slightly heavier resistance than red bands, suitable for regular users.
 Ideal for larger muscles such as chest, back, and legs.

 - Blue = Heavy resistance, suitable for experienced users, and for large muscle groups.

-- Black = The heaviest resistance, if you are performing partner assisted stretches then this would be the resistance band to use.
-Only required for expert users who are working big muscle groups.
+- Black = The heaviest resistance.
+If you are performing partner-assisted stretches then this would be the resistance band to use.
+Only required for expert users who are working the big muscle groups.